Salade de fruits

-"Salade de fruits" (Translation: Fruit salad) is a 1959 song by Bourvil.
+"Salade de fruits" (Translation: Fruit salad) is a 1959 song by French comedy actor Bourvil.
+The song is set in Hawaii.
+The lyrics describe a French Polynesian girl whose name is Fruit Salad and who is compared by the singer to a literal fruit salad, being just as delicious and nice.
+He sings that his father and mother like her that he wants to marry her.

 Background and writing

 The song was written by Noël Roux and Armand Canfora.

 Commercial performance

 In France the song was released on an EP by Bourvil in 1959.

 Soon it was covered by Belgian actress and singer Annie Cordy.
 (She also released her version on an EP.)

 In Wallonia (French Belgium) the song reached no. 3.